pouchdb-community/transform-pouch/README.md

 Example: Encryption
 ----------

+**Update!** Check out [crypto-pouch](https://github.com/calvinmetcalf/crypto-pouch), which is based on this plugin, and runs in both the browser and Node.
+The instructions below will only work in Node.

-Using the Node.js crypto library (in a browser, you would need something like [Stanford Crypto](https://bitwiseshiftleft.github.io/sjcl/) or [WebCrypto](http://caniuse.com/#feat=cryptography)), let's first set up our encrypt/decrypt functions:
+Using the Node.js crypto library, let's first set up our encrypt/decrypt functions:

 ```js
 var crypto = require('crypto');